 Mandarin & English as an Additional Language Teacher, AA, BA, MEd

-Ruth have taught as a full-time teacher for 17 years in American public school districts and international schools in the U.S., Hong Kong, and mainland China.
-She graduated with a Master degree in Education focusing on curriculum and instruction in America.
-She holds two valid teaching licenses of two states in the U.S. on EC-6, bilingual K-12th, ESL K-12th, and Chinese Language K-12th.
-Since she graduated in 2008, she has continuously taken graduate courses or professional development training to enrich and upgrade her professional practices in the teaching fields.
+Ruth has taught as a full-time teacher for 18 years in American public school districts and international schools in the U.S., Hong Kong, and mainland China.
+As a certified homeroom bilingual teacher, she taught dual-language programs in some American public school districts and one school in Hong Kong for 8 years.
+On top of teaching dual-language programs, she also served as the math-led teacher, the 3rd grade team leader, and Chinese program coordinator on different campuses.
+Ruth was one of the pioneer-teachers in dual-language programs, and she was skilful with creating and building up inquiry-based curriculums.
+She received SOPA & ELLOPA assessment training and conducted a state-wide SOPA & ELLOPA testing for dual-language programs in Minnesota, USA.
+Ruth graduated with a Master degree in Education focusing on curriculum and instruction in America.
+She holds two valid teaching licenses from two states in the U.S. on EC-6, bilingual K-12th, ESL K-12th, and Mandarin K-12th.
+Since Ruth graduated in 2008, she has continuously attending graduate schools and professional development training to enrich and upgrade her professional practices in the teaching fields.
 Learning is a lifelong activity in her life and she hopes each of her students will become a lifelong learner as well.

 Ruth says, “Teaching is in my blood.
-I love children and always enjoy being around them and encourage them to take the initiative to learn for themselves.
-It makes me very content whenever I see individual students’ making efforts, learning from their mistakes, making progress, and gaining growth.
+I love children and always enjoy being around them.
+To my students, I am a gardener, a care-giver, a coach, an instructor, an advisor, a student… I always encourage my students to take the initiative to learn for themselves.
+It makes me very content and happy whenever I see individual students’ making efforts, learning from their mistakes, making progress, and gaining growth.
 As a teacher, my students’ success is my success.”

 Mandarin & English as an Additional Language Teacher, BEd (Hons), MEd